 Who is it for?

-To keep up in class you should have reached a good JLPT N3 level – around 240 hours of formal learning plus a sufficient amount of independent study.
-You could have recently finished our intermediate syllabus, or similar.
+To keep up in class you should have reached a good JLPT N3 level – around 240 hours of formal learning plus enough independent study.
+You could have recently finished our intermediate course, or similar.
 More can be found in the eligibility section.

 Find out more about our Japanese courses